garrandall/popular-music-data/tracks/ol--mac-donald-frank-sinatra.md

 A "goldang" here and a "goshdarn" there
 A do-si-do here and a promenade there
 Got my own private county fair
-'cause ol' MacDonald had a farm, E-I-O-I-O!!
+'cause ol' MacDonald had a farm, E-I-O-I-O!